A Guide to Lisbon | Portugal

 Take a day trip to Sintra to explore the Pena Palace.
 About an hour outside of Lisbon and accessible by train, Sintra feels like a whole different world.
 While it’s definitely a tourist attraction, aim to arrive early and take some time to explore the Pena Palace and the Castle of the Moors, a medieval castle overlooking the town of Sintra.
 You’ll be rewarded with stunning views (unless it’s foggy like the day I visited!
 Still worth the trip, and the fog added a magical quality to the atmosphere).

-Where to Eat and/or Drink
+Where to Eat and/or Drink in Lisbon

 Copenhagen Coffee Lab (Príncipe Real) | R. Nova da Piedade 10, 1200-298 Lisboa